nicoboyce/ds/_posts/2024-05-28-zendesk-macro-validation.md

 ---
 layout: post
 title: "Quick wins: Zendesk macro validation"
+meta: Cut down on that ticket ping-pong!
 ---

+*{{ page.meta }}*

 Inspiration for today's quick win comes from Reddit user Yaldabaoth2000, who asked the community "How to prevent a macro being sent until things are filled out" in a post [here](https://www.reddit.com/r/Zendesk/comments/1cx3d08/how_to_prevent_a_macro_being_sent_until_things/).

 Let's dive in and see if we can come up with a better answer than Reddit managed<!--excerpt-end-->:

 To be honest, Reddit isn't the place to go for this.
-You'll find experienced Zendesk pros on the Slack at [Support Driven](https://www.supportdriven.com/){:target="_blank"} or in the Linkedin Zendesk Certified group or plenty of other places, but I don't recommend Reddit.
+You'll find some experienced Zendesk pros on the Slack at Support Driven or in the Linkedin Zendesk Certified group or plenty of other places, but I don't recommend Reddit.
 This particular discussion is a great example.

 ![Reddit doesn't Zendesk.](/public/img/reddit.jpeg)
 *Reddit doesn't Zendesk.*